-Late Work I do not like evaluation for the sake of evaluation.
+- Late Work I do not like evaluation for the sake of evaluation.
 Evaluation should provide opportunities for learning.
 Thus, if you'd prefer to spend more time using the paper assignment in this class to learn more, I am happy for you to take that time.
 I will not, however, entertain late submissions for the subsidiary paper assignments that are due throughout the term.
-If you think that you and/or the rest of the class have a compelling reason to change the due date on one of those assignments, let me know in advance and I will probably just change the due date for the whole class.

-Incompletes Incompletes are fine.
-However, you must give me at least 2 months from the time of turning in an incomplete before you can expect a grade from me.
-This means that if your fellowship, immigration status, or job depends on erasing an incomplete in this class, you should not leave this incomplete until the last minute.

-We will be doing hands-on work nearly every class meeting.
+If you think that you and/or the rest of the class have a compelling reason to change the due date on one of those assignments, let me know in advance and I will probably just change the due date for the whole class. - Incompletes Incompletes are fine in theory but terrible at this university in practice.
+I urge you to avoid an incomplete in this class.
+If you must take an incomplete, you must give me at least 2 months from the time of turning in an incomplete before you can expect a grade from me.
+This means that if your fellowship, immigration status, or job depends on erasing an incomplete in this class, you should not leave this incomplete until the last minute. - Participation We will be doing hands-on work nearly every class meeting.
 I will lecture very little and instead will pose problems of statistical theory, research design, and data, which will require us to confront and apply the reading that prepared us for the day's work.
 I anticipate that you'll work in small groups and that I'll circulate and offer help when I can.
-I will break away to draw on the board or demonstrate on my own computer now and then if everyone is running into the same problem.

-Other than the reading, the main assignment for this term is for you to write a paper that assesses the usefulness/reasonableness of the standard linear model (and associated pre-packaged statistical inference measures) for your own work.
+I will break away to draw on the board or demonstrate on my own computer now and then if everyone is running into the same problem. - Papers Other than the reading, the main assignment for this term is for you to write a paper that assesses the usefulness/reasonableness of the standard linear model (and associated pre-packaged statistical inference measures) for your own work.

-The ideal paper will take the pre-packaged regression table which I presume would be the centerpiece of a paper that you wrote last term, or which you are writing this term in some other class and would deeply scrutinize this table using simulations and theory: what coverage rate do the theoretical confidence intervals have given your design? how biased are your calculations of effects/slopes and/or standard errors? what is your target of inference? why is that target reasonable and/or useful?
+The ideal paper will take the pre-packaged regression table which I presume would be the centerpiece of a paper that you wrote last term, or which you are writing this term in some other class and would deeply scrutinize this table using simulations and theory: do you 95% confidence intervals reject true null hypotheses 5% of the time or less? how biased are your calculations of effects/slopes and/or standard errors? what is your target of inference? why is that target reasonable and/or useful?